astrellon/lysithea-vm/ts/README.md

 Additionally this extra functionality can be grouped together into a `scope` which can then be combined with the assembler or virtual machines scope.
 Or you can define individual values.

 Here is a somewhat lengthy example of different ways of adding extra functionality.
+Property error handling has been left out for brevity.

 ```ts
 import {